 Student Achievement Component (SAC) funding

 SAC is the dollar amount the Government pays towards the cost of teaching and learning services for learners enrolled at a tertiary education organisation (TEO).
-It is separate to the amount your TEO charges in fees and to your fees-free support.
+It is separate to the amount your TEO charges in fees and to your Fees Free entitlement.

-Tertiary education refers to study at institutes of technology, polytechnics, private training establishments, universities, and wānanga (provider-based study) and industry or workplace-based training.
+Tertiary education refers to study at Te Pūkenga, private training establishments, universities, and wānanga done on campus, online, or on-the-job.

 For individuals who may have studied overseas, tertiary education refers to all post-compulsory education and training, including vocational, technical, or academic pathways.

 Tertiary education organisation

 Transitional Industry Training Organisation (ITO)